 Loading...

-Bristol City Council and Minerva Primary Academy are working together to make the journey to school safer.
+Bristol City Council and Whitehall Primary School are working together to make the journey to school safer.

-As of June 2022, Bristol City Council has successfully launched the School Streets scheme with eleven primary schools in the city, including Minerva Primary Academy which launched on 5th September 2022.
+As of June 2022, Bristol City Council has successfully launched the School Streets scheme with seven primary schools in the city.
+This was extended to Whitehall Primary school which launched on the 20th September 2022

-The main aims of the Bristol School Streets project are to:
+The main aims of Bristol School Streets are to:

 • lower the volume of traffic around the school gates